 The government has produced a toolkit for community leaders, which gives groups the right tools and information to support EU citizens and their families.

-The gov.uk website provides public sector information which provides guidance relevant to your business.
+The Gov.uk website has public sector information which provides guidance relevant to your business.
 As part of this there is a quick questionnaire to help narrow down the information specific to your business.

-Also useful to businesses is the government's new Get Ready for Brexit website.
+Also useful to businesses is the government's Brexit transition website.

 Staffordshire Chamber of Commerce

 The Bresilience website has been created by Staffordshire Chamber of Commerce.
-It provides you with information, resources and a detailed checklist to help them consider the changes Brexit may bring.
-The website also contains the latest updates on Brexit and details to help you plan your international business needs post-Brexit.
+It provides you with information, resources and a detailed checklist to help them consider the changes brought about by Brexit.
+The website also contains the latest updates and details to help you plan your international business needs post-Brexit.

 Federation of Small Businesses: Small Business Brexit Pack